 - Lay Members must not be either solicitors or barristers.

-Hearings take place in the Tribunal's Court Rooms at 3rd and 4th Floor, Gate House, 1 Farringdon Street, London EC4M 7LG and usually commence at 10am.
+Hearings take place in the Tribunal's Court Rooms at 3rd and 4th Floor, Gate House, 1 Farringdon Street, London EC4M 7LG and usually commence at either 9.30 or 10am.
 Sitting days end at different times of day as dictated by the requirements of the case, but generally finish between 4 and 5 pm.